cdaecke/md_saml/Readme.md

 As you can see, you can use environment variables in your configuration in order to configure different setups.

+ATTENTION
+Somehow, it is not possible to use environment variables in site sets at the moment.
+So if you want to use env vars, do it in the general site configuration in `<project-root>/config/sites/<identifier>/config.yaml`.
+Add following at the bottom of the config file:

+    settings:
+      md_saml:
+        mdsamlSpBaseUrl: '%env(SAML_BASE_DOMAIN)%'

 General information on site sets can be found [here](https://docs.typo3.org/m/typo3/reference-coreapi/main/en-us/ApiOverview/SiteHandling/SiteSets.html).